-- Understand the essential basic concepts of abdominal x-rays
+- Limitations of abdominal x-rays

 Hi everyone, welcome to my video tutorial series on abdominal x-rays.
 My name is Harry and I'm a junior doctor from the UK.
 As a medical student, I used to dread abdominal x-rays coming up in OSCEs or being asked to interpret them on the ward.
 However, once I learnt a structured and easy to remember approach that allowed me to interpret any abdominal x-ray I felt a lot more confident with it.